Collection: Clyde D. Lewis

 Artist Clyde Lewis

 Raised in south Texas, Clyde's grandfather was a farmer, and his great uncle was a working cowboy on the Walker Ranch, so naturally Clyde's interest in cowboys budded at a young age.
-His first-hand knowledge of the western lifestyle comes from personal experiences; from competing in rodeos as a youth in team roping, steer wrestling, and bull riding, to working on a 3,000 acre ranch.
-Lewis also volunteers at the annual San Antonio and Houston Livestock Shows and Rodeos.
+His first-hand knowledge of the cowboy & western lifestyle comes from personal experiences; from competing in rodeos as a youth in team roping, steer wrestling, and bull riding, to working on a 3,000 acre ranch.
+Mr Lewis also volunteers at the annual San Antonio and Houston Livestock Shows and Rodeos.

 Mr Lewis is a co-founding member of the Western Artist Roundup Association along with Jack Moss of Llano TX.
 Residing in San Antonio, his artwork has sold to collectors across the USA and a couple foreign countries.